dmuth/splunk-lab/README.md

 logs with the search `index=main`.

+## Features

+- App databoards can be stored in the local filesystem (they don't dissappear when the container exits)
+- Ingested data can be stored in the local filesystem
+- Multiple REST and RSS endpoints "built in" to provide sources of data ingestion
+- Integration with <a href="https://www.baboonbones.com/#activation">REST API Modular Input</a>
+- Splunk Machine Learning Toolkit included
+- `/etc/hosts` can be appended to with local settings

 ## Screenshots

 These are screenshots with actual data from production apps which I built on top of Splunk LAb: